kuuin/famous_computer_science_quotes/data_science.md

 # Data Science Quotes
+Drucheinander

-* "The purpose of computing is insight, not numbers."
-Richard Hamming
+* "The purpose of  is insight, not numbers."
+Richard Hammingcomputingcomputingcomputingdasistjetztalles einn bisschen